Mr-Ali0504/terraform-playzone/README.md

 Learning Terraform with AWS examples.

-This repository covers a simple-learning approach for Terraform (90%) and Packer (10%) with AWS. <br>
+This Repository covers a simple-learning approach for Terraform (90%) and Packer (10%) with AWS. <br>

 We will cover important Infrastructure as Code (IaC) concepts that support the best DevOps practices. <br>